marcolivierarsenault/coffeeanddata/_posts/2023-07-21-data-warehouse-manifesto.md

 Designing a Data Warehouse is similar.
 When you start designing a table, you need to optimize for the overall good of the entire warehouse, rather than focusing on the micro-optimization of one specific dataset.

->no single table is more <br> important than the warehouse itself
+>no single table is more <br> important than the warehouse itself.

 Standardization of the Data Warehouse is one of its key requirements.
 Without this, we won't have a cohesive Data Warehouse, but rather a collection of tables that barely interact with each other, much like Lego blocks that don't connect.